rafald/conan_with_cmake_CI/README.md

 Prerequisites are installed CMake builder and conan package manager

-Github action does install conan in one of the cmake's configuration steps
+Regarding github action, it does install conan in one of the cmake's configuration steps

 ## How to convert your cmake project to use conan package manager